Best Programming Languages to Learn

 Go, also called Golang, is a general-purpose, open-source language Google developed in 2009.
 It resembles C and has built-in abilities and library support for writing concurrent programs.
 Go features asynchrony and lets slow operations run alongside other programs.

-As a relatively young language, Go has yet to make a large mark in the tech industry.
-It has support from Google — one of its major users — Netflix, Meta, and PayPal.
+The tenth most popular programming language in the world, Go has support from Google — one of its major users — Netflix, Meta, and PayPal.

 Swift

-Apple developed Swift in 2014.
-Swift is general-purpose and meant to make writing and maintaining software easy.
+Apple developed Swift in 2014 as a replacement for all languages in C. Swift is general-purpose and meant to make writing and maintaining software easy.
 Swift is comparable to C-based languages, but differs in efficiency, safety, and overall speed.

 You can use Swift in mobile and desktop applications, cloud services, and systems programming.